stooged/ESP32-Server-900u/README.md

 this is for the 9.00 exploit and the <a href=https://www.espressif.com/en/products/socs/esp32-s2>ESP32 S2</a> boards, it <b>will not work on the original ESP32 boards</b> as they do not support the usb functions required by this project.

-you do not need a usb drive with this project as it emulates a usb mass storage device to the console and corrupts the kernel heap to leverage the exploit(exfathax).
+you do not need a usb drive with this project as it emulates a usb mass storage device to the console and triggers a filesystem bug to leverage the exploit(exfathax).

 the only files required on the spiffs storage of the esp32 are the .bin payloads, everything else is handled internally including generating a list of payloads.